 "I think even in those days I thought it was highly improbable that I'd ever come back to Australia.
 And this may sound a very odd thing to say, but I think I left here thinking that there were no opportunities in the sort of things I was beginning to get interested in, physiology for example."

 1918 - The Florey family business collapses.
-In September Florey's father dies from a heart attack.
+Florey's father dies from a heart attack in September.
 Though the family now faces financial difficulty, Florey is able to complete his science and medical degrees with the aid of scholarships.

 1921 - In December, after being awarded the Rhodes Scholarship for South Australia, Florey travels to Britain to attend Oxford University, working as ship's doctor on the voyage out.